 Sorry, looks like C++ London haven't got any events scheduled for the moment!

 In order to view registered members you need to be logged in with a "confirmed" Skills Matter account!If you haven't already done so click here to create a new account.

 Find the "confirmation instructions" email we sent you when you signed up and click on the "Confirm Account" link.

-Readable Modern C++
+Type Punning in Modern C++